foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     ./ct-ng build
     ```

+Please note, due to recent changes in Crosstool-NG it's required to
+do a tiny change in its configuration to escape a problem of
+missing `libwinpthread-1.dll`, see https://github.com/crosstool-ng/crosstool-ng/issues/1869
+for more details.
+And required change consists of removal of `CT_THREADS_POSIX` option,
+i.e. in Crosstools-NG's `menuconfig` deselect it.

+### Building ARC cross-toolchain for Windows host

-Once the MinGW is available on the build host just make sure its binaries are avaialble via a standard system path, or otherwise add path to them in local `PATH` environment variable.
+Once the MinGW is available on the build host just make sure its binaries
+are avaialble via a standard system path, or otherwise add path to them in
+local `PATH` environment variable and use `snps-arc-elf32-win` sample for
+Crosstool-NG configuration.

+Alternatively it's possible to start from one of the other existing samples
+(for example `snps-arc64-unknown-elf`) and build it in a canadian cross manner with
+the following simple changes.

+Run `./ct-ng menuconfig` and select `CT_CANADIAN=y` as well as set
+`CT_HOST="i686-w64-mingw32"`.

+Then build the toolchain as usual with `./ct-ng build`.

 ## Usage examples